prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - Have build scripts that are fully specified about versions of compilers, etc to use in a boostrap-chain.

 **Note:** Trust is not transitive **(unlike a=b=c meaning a=c)** so if the sister of a friend knows someone who verified this it is not as much trust as **“I verified this”**.
-Possibly also beacause trusting someone very much translates to a factor of 0.9x thus for every level of indirection you lose some trust.
+Possibly also because trusting someone very much translates to a factor of 0.9x thus for every level of indirection you lose some trust.

 **F-Droid:** using Debian binaries as much as possible because they are built from source and thus more trustworthy.